 - Unicorn blood will save you from dying "even if you are an inch from death", but you will live a "half life" from the moment you drink it.

-- If a person continues to divide their soul, they lose their humanity and their very nose, and eventually suffer a Fate Worse Than Death.
+- If a person continues to divide their soul, they lose their humanity, their skin turns grey, their eyes become like those of snakes as do their nose, their voice becomes terrifyingly scratchy and inhuman, they will and eventually suffer a Fate Worse Than Death.

 - There are also curses that work in more traditional ways, e.g., jinxing the Defense Against The Dark Arts teaching position so that anyone who takes the job will never last longer than a year.